igormcoelho/cycles/README.md

 This is implemented using efficient tree ownership data structures.

 More details will come soon, regarding the expected operations of the underlying types, so as more efficient alternatives to implement this proposed smart pointer type.

-## Other experiments

-See [ExperimentsList.md](ExperimentsList.md) for some other experiments with cyclic lists, that inspired early phases of the construction of this smart pointer type.

 ## Interesting Projects